reddit

 Option 4: Import into a dedicated bookmark manager

 This is the approach that scales best if you are a heavy saver.
 A social bookmark manager like Siloe imports your Reddit saved posts (and saves from X, TikTok, and other platforms) into a single searchable library.
-Once imported, the posts live independently of Reddit's API limitations.
+Once imported, the posts live independently of Reddit's limits.
+(See how the options compare in our guide to the best social bookmark manager for iOS.)

 The practical benefit is that you are no longer subject to the 1,000-item cap.
 Your older saves are preserved, searchable, and organized in one place.
 You can tag them, group them into collections, set reminders, and search through them by keyword, subreddit, username, or even text that appears in images.